-Technical Certificate (LAN-CT)
+(LAN-CT)

 Network Communications (LAN) program is an 18 college credit hour certificate designed to provide students with a basic knowledge of local area networks (LAN) and prepare them for the Cisco Certified Network Associate (CCNA) certification.
-These credits may be applied towards the Electronics Engineering Technology, Networking Services Technology, or the Telecommunications Engineering Technology A.A.S. degree programs.
+These credits may be applied towards the Electronics Engineering Technology, or Computer Information Technology A.A.S. degree programs.